0x444454/Commodore-6309/README.md

 # RESULT

 At the moment, the 6309 Kernal ROM only sets up the VIC-II and runs a test program, like printing text, running diagnostics or a Mandelbrot generator.
-Exciting! ;-)
+IRQ is supported (e.g. VIC-II raster interrupts).
-Ahem... better demos will come in the future.
+Better demos will come in the future.

 ![6309 running](media/2024-10-05_6309_running.jpg)